BoltTranslate/Translate/README.md

             slug: de
     ```

-2. Do a database update.
-3. Add the locale field to the contenttypes you want translated in `contenttypes.yml`:
+2. Add the locale field to the contenttypes you want translated in `contenttypes.yml`:

     ```
     pages: